thiblahute/meson-website/Pkg-config-files.md

                   filebase : 'simple',
                   description : 'A simple demo library.')

-This causes a file called <tt>simple.pc</tt> to be created and placed into the install directory during the install phase.
+This causes a file called `simple.pc` to be created and placed into the install directory during the install phase.

 ---